leerob/dart-react-todo/README.md

   * This directory is served by default when running the application.
 It is common to include an `index.html` file in this directory.
 * **`pubspec.yaml`**
-  * This file defines all the metadata about your package such as: name, version, authors, dependencies, etc.
+  * This file defines all the metadata about your package such as name, version, authors, dependencies, etc.
 * **`pubspec.lock`**
   * This file specifies the specific version of each dependency installed in the project.